wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 Results from :code:`fsl_mrsi` are stored in a single folder containing the following output:

 - An interactive HTML report showing the fit to the average FID across all voxels in the mask.
-- NIFTI files summarising parameters, concentrations, and QC measures (one such file per metabolite)
+- NIfTI files summarising parameters, concentrations, and QC measures (one such file per metabolite)
-- Model prediction in the time domain (NIFTI)
+- Model prediction in the time domain (NIfTI)
-- Residuals (NIFTI)
+- Residuals (NIfTI)
-- Fitted Baseline (NIFTI)
+- Fitted Baseline (NIfTI)

-The above NIFTI output can all be visualied in FSLeyes alongside the original data.
+The above NIfTI output can all be visualised in FSLeyes alongside the original data.

 Python & Interactive Interface
 ------------------------------

 FSL-MRS can also be used in an interactive Python environment.
 The following is an example fitting and visualisation of data that has already been processed (e.g. with :code:`fsl_mrs_proc`).

-In an IPython or Jupyter Notebook environment, run the follwing (the example data resides in the main :code:`fsl_mrs` package folder):
+In an IPython or Jupyter Notebook environment, run the following (the example data resides in the main :code:`fsl_mrs` package folder):

 Loading and preparing the data:

 ::

-    from fsl_mrs import MRS
+    from fsl_mrs.utils import mrs_io

     FID_file     = 'example_usage/example_data/metab.nii'
     basis_folder = 'example_usage/example_data/steam_11ms'

-    mrs = MRS()
+    data = mrs_io.read_FID(FID_file)
-    mrs.from_files(FID_file,basis_folder)
+    mrs = data.mrs(basis_file=basis_folder)
     mrs.processForFitting()

 Fitting the model to the data: